koonwen/The-C-Programming-Language-Exercises/README.md

 # The-C-Programming-Language-Exercises
-A Repo containing my exercise solutions for "The C Programming Language" - by Brian Kernighan and Dennis Ritchie
+A Comprehemsive Repo containing my exercise solutions for "The C Programming Language" - by Brian Kernighan and Dennis Ritchie.
+In addition it contains my notes pertaining to each chapter that I find useful

 You will find that this Repo is structured according the chapters in the book:
  - Chapter 1 (A Tutorial Introduction)